-HUM 205 Humanities: Renaissance to Twentieth Century (3) i, ii.
+HUM 205 Humanities: Renalssance to Twentleth Century (3) i, ii.
 The social and intellectual history of humanity as reflected by literature, art, music, drama and discourse from the Renaissance to the present.

-HUM 210 Introduction to Philosophy (3) i, ii.
+HUM 210 Introduction to Philosophy (3) i, il.
 Survey of the origins and development of philosophical thought.